-Most people embarking on a victory lap assume that their income will go down (although that’s not always the case).
+Most people embarking on a victory lap assume that income will go down (although that’s not always the case).
 You’ll want to understand the impact of reduced/eliminated savings and how long you’ll need to keep working.
 This exercise will help you weigh the requirements and longer term ramifications to determine how viable a victory lap is for you.
 More importantly, it should inform the options that you’ll have in selecting what type of work that you’ll do, and how aggressively you’ll need to pursue it.

 Some clients get stuck in this phase, because they have been in their current career so long that they’ve given little thought to a potential departure.
 Consider starting small by talking to others inside and out of your industry.
 Be sure to weigh several options–consulting, teaching, contract work, etc.

 Assessing Your Readiness

 Once you’re clear on what you want to do, start figuring out how to get from point A to point B. What will your business plan look like?
 Do you need any specific credentials or additional education?
 You may also need to figure out some basics, such as: Do you need to rent a separate work space or need any equipment?
 How will you manage the business (invoicing, etc.)?
 Are you equipped with the skills and contacts to be active in this business right now?

 Building a strong team to support you is critical to your success through this transition and beyond.
 Ask for all kinds of help and do your homework by surveying the experience of others.
 Do you have a coach or mentor who has blazed this path before you?
 Will you partner (formally or informally) with others?